For enquiries about any of the things below, drop us a line to firstname.lastname@example.org

 We are keen to spread the word about co-operative ownership and alternative business models, and from time to time are able to attend meetings or events to talk about the business.
 As not that many of us are keen public speakers, we are limited in terms of how many we can commit to, but it’s worth an ask!

-Each year we are invited by the business departments of both Manchester and Liverpool Universities to talk to business and retail marketing students about our model, this is something we’re keen to do more of so that students leave university knowing that there are less dog-eat-dog alternatives out there for those with enterprise and business skills!
+Each year we are invited by the business departments of both Manchester and Liverpool Universities to talk to business and retail marketing students about our model, this is something we’re keen to do more of so that students leave university knowing that there are less dog-eat-dog alternatives out there for those with an interest in business and enterprise!

 For year 10 pupils we also offer a one or two week school placement, taking place in late June/early July.
 We prioritise a local catchment area comprising of Chorlton High, Stretford Grammar, Whalley Range High and William Hulme Grammar.
 We tend to accept four pupils per year, although we are sometimes able to stretch this.
 Our work placements offer an insight into the world of work and working with the public.
 As we’re a customer-facing business, it’s a good way for students to understand the importance of things like timekeeping and self-management – like being in the right place at the right time for shop-floor shifts or the various training sessions they’ll be offered.
 We take pupils through many of the ‘behind the scenes‘ functions at Unicorn and they also undertake practical work within shop floor teams – if you’ve ever seen a teenager serving on the deli counter, that will be why!
 We also walk our placements through Unicorn’s history, covering milestones and important decisions that have shaped the business.
 We enjoy having the opportunity to provide an insight into co-operative values and practices.
 School placements are generally run by the participating school, but pupils can also contact us directly.